GoodHub/Superfluous-Automation/README.md

 ## Getting Started!

-	- locally install all libraries
+	- clone this Repository.
+	- navigate to your cloned repository folder from the cmd and paste "pip install -r requirements.txt".
-	- ensure libraries are working properly
+	- ensure libraries are working properly (repeat the above should any errors occur).
-	- clone repository
-	- run the projuct from Sudoku_Main.py
+	- run the project from the "Sudoku_Main.py" file

 ### **:sun_with_face: Feel free to fork this repository and extend the capabilities of the project! :sun_with_face:**
+### **:star: Please add a star if you enjoyed this Repository :star:**